Arno’s Engram keyboard layout

 “COCA blogs” | Corpus of Contemporary American English blog samples |

-“Software languages” | “Tower of Hanoi” (programming languages A-Z from Rosetta Code) |
+“Rosetta” | “Tower of Hanoi” (programming languages A-Z from Rosetta Code) |

 “Monkey text” | Ian Douglas’s English-generated monkey0-7.txt corpus |